Skip to content

 Operation CodeDescriptionCommon ModifiersExample Command

 rInsert/Replace: Adds files to the archive.
-If a file with the same name already exists, it replaces it.v (verbose output)ar rv libmy.a file1.o file2.o
+If a file with the same name exists, it replaces it.v (verbose)ar r libdemo.a file1.o

-tList: Displays the list of files contained in the archive.v (verbose output)ar t libmy.a
+tList: Displays the list of files contained in the archive.v (verbose)ar t libdemo.a

-xExtract: Extracts (unpacks) files from the archive.v (verbose output)ar xv libmy.a
+xExtract: Extracts (unpacks) files from the archive.v (verbose)ar x libdemo.a file1.o

 Checking the man page is always a good idea: ar(1) - Linux man page

 This is actually handled by the MSVC toolchain.
-However, few people do this manually on Windows.
-On Windows, most people delegate this task to the massive IDE: Visual Studio, or like me, use lightweight Visual Studio Code and delegate to CMake.
-For specific details, you can check the detailed build logs from CMake, but I won't expand on that here for the sake of brevity.
+However, few people do this manually on Windows; most people delegate the task to the massive IDE: Visual Studio, or like me, use lightweight Visual Studio Code and delegate to CMake.
+For specific details, you can check the detailed logs of CMake compilation.
+I won't expand on this here due to space constraints.

 Where Do We Use Static Libraries?

-I thought about this carefully, combining my shallow engineering experience (which I can honestly say is almost non-existent) with the materials I have read.
-In fact, today, static libraries can almost entirely be replaced by dynamic libraries.
-However, in the following scenarios, using static libraries is clearly more appropriate.
-Of course, I use static libraries more often in embedded systems, so I will frame it this way:
+I thought about this carefully, combining my shallow engineering experience (which is practically non-existent) with the materials I've read.
+Actually, today static libraries can almost be replaced by dynamic libraries.
+However, in these scenarios, using static libraries is clearly more appropriate.
+Since I use static libraries more in embedded development, I will frame it this way:

-• Simplified distribution: We only need to distribute a single executable file, without carrying a bunch of .dll (Windows) or .so/.dylib (Linux/macOS) files.
+• Simplified Distribution: You only need to distribute one executable file, without carrying a bunch of .dll (Windows) or .so/.dylib (Linux/macOS) files.

-• Version locking: We need to absolutely guarantee that our program uses a specific version of a library, free from interference by other versions on the user's system.
+• Version Locking: You need to absolutely guarantee that your program uses a specific version of a library, free from interference by other versions on the user's system.

-• Small tools or embedded systems: In environments with strict limitations on the number of files or dynamic linking support.
+• Small Tools or Embedded Systems: In environments where the number of files or dynamic linking support is strictly limited.

-Reviewing the previous blog post, we have already explained how static libraries work.
+Reviewing the previous blog, we explained how static libraries work.
 So, it is easy to think of the first reason not to use them:

 Executable Bloat

-When focusing on interface reuse, using static libraries obviously causes the size of all dependent libraries and executables to increase dramatically (executable bloat).
-Therefore, for any module whose purpose is to provide functional interfaces to other dependencies and that operates independently, please use a dynamic library.
-In this case, keeping only one copy of the code dependency and letting the operating system and loader automatically coordinate all mapped symbol relationships is clearly the better approach.
+When focusing on interface reuse, using static libraries obviously leads to a sizeable increase in the size of all libraries and executables that depend on them (Executable Bloat).
+Therefore, for any module intended to provide functional interfaces to other dependencies and remain independent, please use a dynamic library.
+In this case, we keep the code dependency in a single copy and let the operating system and loader automatically coordinate all symbol mapping relationships, which is clearly better.

 Updates Require Recompilation and Redistribution (Hot Reloading Request)

-In scenarios that prioritize hot reloading, using static libraries is clearly inappropriate.
-For example, when we cannot easily replace the executable file itself but only need to update a sub-dependency (say, a library we use has a vulnerability discovered by an enthusiastic open-source developer who promptly reports it to us)—that is, when we discover a security vulnerability or a bug in the library that needs fixing—with a static library, we must recompile and redistribute the entire application (static linking makes this code a part of the main body rather than a required dependency).
+In scenarios focusing on hot reloading, using static libraries is clearly unreasonable.
+For example, when it is inconvenient to replace the entire executable file directly, but we only need to update a sub-dependency (for instance, a library we use has a vulnerability discovered by an enthusiastic open-source programmer and promptly reported to us)—meaning we found a security vulnerability or a bug in the library—with a static library, we must recompile and redistribute the entire application (static linking makes this code part of the main body rather than a required dependency).

-If we link multiple versions of static libraries or static libraries with identical symbol names into the same executable, the compiler/linker will attempt to resolve them, but the risk is very high (if I remember correctly, it drops them randomly based on symbol strength and equality).
-This is truly dangerous; nobody likes playing a guessing game with their program.
+If we link multiple versions of static libraries or libraries with identical symbol names into the same executable, the compiler/linker will attempt to resolve them, but the risk is high (if I recall correctly, it discards them randomly based on symbol strength and equality).
+This is really dangerous; no one likes to play a guessing game with their program.